Other diodes: Diode types

 Under normal operating conditions the output voltage is below the reverse voltage of the Zener diode and no current flows though it and the gate of the SCR is not fired.

 However, if the voltage rises above the allowed voltage, i.e. the Zener diode breakdown voltage, the Zener diode will start to conduct, the SCR will fire and the fuse will be blow.

 The Zener diode is a very flexible and useful circuit component.
 However, like any other electronics component, there are a few hints and tips which enable the best to be made of the Zener diode.
 A number are listed below.

-- Drive with constant current source for best stability: Another way of improving the Zener stability is to use a good constant current source.
-A simple circuit using just a resistor is adequate for many applications, but a more effective current source can provide some improvements in the circuit performance as the current can be maintained almost regardless of any variations in supply rail.
+A simple circuit design using just a resistor is adequate for many applications, but a more effective current source can provide some improvements in the circuit performance as the current can be maintained almost regardless of any variations in supply rail.

 Choose correct voltage for best stability: In applications and electronic circuit designs where stability with temperature changes is required, the Zener voltage reference diode should be chosen to have a voltage of around 5.5 volts.

 The reason for this is that the temperature coefficients for the Zener effect and the impact ionisation effects are opposite and tend to cancel each other out around 5.5 volts where the two effects are both exhibited together.

 The nearest preferred value is 5.6 volts although 5.1 volts is another popular value in view of its proximity to 5 volts required for some logic families.
 Where different levels of voltage are required, the 5.6 volt Zener can be used and the surrounding electronics can be used to transfer this to the required output value.